MicrosoftDocs/win32/desktop-src/DevNotes/about-the-offline-registry-library.md

 ---
-Description: 'The offline registry library is used to modify a registry hive outside of the active system registry.' ms.assetid: '61db2804-1b67-473f-8dd7-6be6c6a7184e'
+Description: The offline registry library is used to modify a registry hive outside of the active system registry. ms.assetid: 61db2804-1b67-473f-8dd7-6be6c6a7184e
-title: About the Offline Registry Library
+title: About the Offline Registry Library ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About the Offline Registry Library